anubhavsrivastava/leetcodeJS/README.md

 ## Contribution

-Suggestions and PRs are welcome for any algo/documentation improvment!
+Suggestions and PRs are welcome for any algo/documentation improvement!

 Please create issue or open PR request for contribution.